 Nonetheless, as 7893s is 100% waterproof, it gives you the ability to wash manually for regular cleaning.

-This shaver has five personalization modes which give you the ability to change its power according to your needs.
+This shaver has five personalization modes that give you the ability to change its power according to your needs.
 These modes range from Ultra-sensitive to Turbo.
-In addition, you can use it with water, gel, foam or even dry.
+In addition, you can use it with water, gel, foam, or even dry.
 These two features make it highly convenient for different users and different needs.